 Since executing Lambda functions are event-driven, organizations automate several tasks while reducing costs.
 AWS Lambda allows you to connect with different AWS services together and only pay for the service you are using instead of managing the entire infrastructure.
 Companies need to analyze their business data stored in multiple data sources.
 Data needs to be loaded from data sources such as Amazon DynamoDB to the Data Warehouse to get a holistic view of the data.
 This is where Hevo comes into the picture.

-Hevo Data, a No-code Data Pipeline provides you with a consistent and reliable solution to manage data transfer between a variety of sources and a wide variety of Desired Destinations, with a few clicks.
-Hevo Data with its strong integration with 100+ sources (including 40+ free sources) such as Amazon DynamoDB allows you to not only export data from your desired data sources & load it to the destination of your choice, but also transform & enrich your data to make it analysis-ready so that you can focus on your key business needs and perform insightful analysis.
+Hevo Data with its strong integration with 150+ sources (including 60+ free sources) such as Amazon DynamoDB allows you to not only export data from your desired data sources & load it to the destination of your choice, but also transform & enrich your data to make it analysis-ready so that you can focus on your key business needs and perform insightful analysis.

 Frequently Asked Questions